The Enterprise AI Playbook: 5 Steps I Use With Every Client

 • What's the change management complexity?

-• Validation: 22/25 (clear success metrics, easy to compare AI vs human results)
+• Validation: 21/25 (clear success metrics, easy to compare AI vs human accuracy)

-• Execution: 18/25 (some resistance from quality team, integration challenges)
+• Execution: 18/25 (some resistance from reviewers, integration into existing workflows)

 This systematic scoring prevents the common mistake of pursuing technically interesting projects that don't deliver business value.